It gives you financial protection in case something goes wrong while you are away.

-You can only claim if your holiday is a certain distance from home, e.g. 25 miles away
+You can only claim if your holiday is a certain distance from home, such as 25 miles away

-Your trip must last a minimum length of time, e.g. two nights
+Your trip must last a minimum length of time, for example 2 nights

-You cannot claim for medical expenses because you are eligible for free NHS healthcare.
+You cannot claim for medical expenses if you are eligible for free NHS healthcare.

 Personal liability: Most policies will offer you at least £2 million of personal liability to cover the cost of any damages you have to pay if you accidentally injure someone, or lose or damage someone's property.

 Lost passport: This covers any additional accommodation and travel costs you have to pay to replace a lost or stolen passport.
 You can get cover of between £250 and £500.

 Here is a how you would claim for each type of cover, including any exclusions you might face.